 Incremental climate effects like extreme weather also present disproportionate risks to the unsheltered population.
 Additionally, past and current housing and other land-use decisions can significantly impact a community or region’s overall vulnerability to climate impacts, such as contributing to wildfire risk in the wildland-urban interface.
 As such, strategic planning and decisions regarding local and regional housing needs should prioritize addressing and mitigating climate risk and vulnerability.
 While the practice of adaptation planning continues to evolve, there are a number of ways local governments address climate change, meet statutory requirements, and build community resilience.
 For additional background information and discussion of climate impacts and vulnerabilities specific to the Land Use and Community Development Sector, visit the sector Background and Climate Impacts page excerpted from the Adaptation Planning Guide.

 For discussion on different options for local climate change planning and integrating different local and regional plans, such as Local Coastal Programs, Climate Adaptation Plans, or Local Hazard Mitigation visit the Plan Alignment Compass page and the Adaptation Planning Guide (APG).
 To explore adaptation planning efforts across the state, visit the ResilientCA Adaptation Planning Map (RAP-Map).
 Examples of adaptation strategies are provided on the Adaptation Strategies page and can be found in many of the resources available by search below.

 The APG, developed by the Office of Emergency Services, is the state’s primary resource for helping local governments meet climate change planning requirement and address climate impacts.
 For detailed information on how to incorporate climate change into local land use and community development planning mechanisms, view the APG Introductory Section “How to Use the APG?”
-Many communities also find that coordinating with other agencies and organizations in their region is critical to the success of climate adaptation land use and community development efforts; see more information on the Regional Collaboration section of APG Phase 1.1.
+Many communities also find that coordinating with other agencies and organizations in their region is critical to the success of climate adaptation land use and community development efforts; see more information in the Regional Collaboration section of APG Phase 1.1.
 Additional guidance can be found in Chapter 4 and 8 of the General Plan Guidelines and the California State Hazard Mitigation Plan.

 Defining the Sector